JaredReisinger/jaredreisinger.com/content/_index.md

   class: major
   title: Hi, my name is Jared...
   subtitle: |-
-    I've been a professional software developer for the last _[OMG, that long?!]_ years, working in companies of all sizes.
+    I’ve been a professional software developer since 1994, working in companies of all sizes.

     I also write a lot of software for fun.

     And, I play with my Basenjis.

   buttonText: Explore